III.E.1 Organizational and Performance Excellence

 Excerpt From The Certified Manager of Quality/Organizational Excellence Handbook

-An overview of the BPEP criteria categories follows.
+An overview of the Baldrige Criteria for Performance Excellence categories follows.

 Preface: organizational profile.
 This is a snapshot of the applying organization, the key organizational characteristics, and the organization’s strategic situation.
 The preface identifies the organization’s product/service offerings, the vision and mission, a profile of its workforce, major physical assets, regulatory requirements, organizational structure, customers and stakeholders, and suppliers and partners.